cloud-whisperer/mini-projects/nlb-ec2s/README.md

 <br>- 🔒   &nbsp;&nbsp;Applies Security Groups to permit HTTP access from the internet
 <br>- 🧾   &nbsp;&nbsp;**Logs health checks and connection attempts for visibility and debugging**

-This project is a great introduction to **high-availability network architectures** and **layer 4 load balancing** using AWS-native services.

 ![Alt Text](700x500_network_diagram_lc.jpg)
 ---